AbdelazizSharaf001/iCatalog/docs/issues.md

     2. template syntax error along with an instance of SQLAlchemy

-        when an error is raised from a template showing muliple statements of html as an error place, just work aound last things you modifed in the template related to SQLAlchemy, and note that the error arised is not correct, the correct is that you have syntax error in a statement (usually if)
+        when an error is raised from a template showing muliple statements of html as an error place, just work around last things you modifed in the template related to SQLAlchemy, and note that the error arised is not correct, the correct is that you have syntax error in a statement (usually if)